-This edition was published by Avon Publications on July 27, 2010 in paperback and has 361 pages.
+This fantasy is a paperback edition that was published by Avon Publications on July 27, 2010 and has 361 pages.

 Second in the Night Huntress World, a spin-off from Night Huntress (